khiixar/Janooon/README.md

 - PowerShell server for local development

 *Bringing authentic Pakistani flavors to Brooklyn, one cup at a time.*

-          © 2025 Janooon Cafe.
+© 2025 Senyo Solutions.
 All rights reserved.